graydenshand/redisevents/README.md

   worker.listen()

 ```
+In the first line, we initialize the Worker class with the name "bar".
+Under the hood, this module uses redis ConsumerGroups to process a stream in parallel.
+This means, you can run another copy of this worker (either in a separate terminal window, or on another server/container), and all instances of this worker will coordinate in processing streams.
+This avoids processing events twice when running multiple workers, and allows you to scale your architecture without changing your code.

-In the first line, we initialize the Worker class.
-Then we register functions as event listeners using the `@worker.on()` wrapper function. `@worker.on()` takes two parameters, `stream` and `action`.
+After initializing the class, we register functions as event listeners using the `@worker.on()` wrapper function. `@worker.on()` takes two parameters, `stream` and `action`.
 These two parameters uniquely define an event that will be sent by a producer.
 When this event is delivered to redis, this worker will envoke the `test()` function.
 In essence, this is similar to how you would set up a simple web application in Flask.
 However, instead of definining HTTP endpoints to route, you define a set of events to route.

 Finally, the last two lines of the file run the event loop that listens for the events specified above, and calls the functions we have mapped to those events.